 - a) if a candidate is not yet competent in the theory examination, a second attempt can be done at a time negotiated with the SDA, providing a new theory paper has been released - b) if a candidate is not yet competent in the practical examination, a second attempt can be done.
-The Examining Authority will contact the candidate to arrange a suitable time for this to occur - c) if a candidate is assessed as competent in the theory examination and is 'not yet competent' in the practical judging, they are not required to re-sit the theory paper provided that the practical exam is re-sat and successfully completed within a 2-year period.
-However, if a new rulebook is issued during this period the candidate will be required to complete an Open Rule Book Test and obtain a mark of at least 90% - d) if an examiner is of the opinion that, in order to upgrade, a candidate needs further education through mentoring and/or shadow judging, the candidate will remain at their current level until such time as the further education is satisfactorily completed - e) candidates who are assessed as 'not yet competent' in a practical examination on 2 occasions will be required to: - complete a further minimum of 1 year of judging - must attend an official EA Judges seminar at their existing level - submit sufficient proof of further shadow judging at the level they wish to upgrade to as per rules 12.11 and 12.12 - submit sufficient proof of further mentoring and/or shadow judging at the level they wish to upgrade to as per rule 12.9 - f) candidates who have failed their practical examination on 3 occasions (under 3 different examiners and, if practicable, one of which is an interstate examiner) will not be eligible to apply for any further upgrades
+The Examining Authority will contact the candidate to arrange a suitable time for this to occur - c) where an A or B candidate has been assessed as 'not yet competent' the re-sit practical exam is to be undertaken at a different event with a different Examining Judge - d) if a candidate is assessed as competent in the theory examination and is 'not yet competent' in the practical judging, they are not required to re-sit the theory paper provided that the practical exam is re-sat and successfully completed within a 2-year period.
+However, if a new rulebook is issued during this period the candidate will be required to complete an Open Rule Book Test and obtain a mark of at least 90% - e) Supplementary Theory Exam Process - candidates who achieve less than 75% in the theory paper will have their paper reviewed by a second examiner.
+If the mark is still deemed less than 75%, they will be required to wait until a new paper is available as per the rule book i.e. January of the following year - supplementary exam questions will only be offered (by the State JSC) to those candidates who are considered not yet competent but who gain at least 75% but less than 80% in the theory paper. - the candidate must sit the supplementary paper within two months of the paper being referred to the State JSC - the questions in the supplementary exam paper will be based on the weaknesses identified in the original theory paper - candidates who are eligible to undertake supplementary exam questions will be required to pass these questions with at least 85% - should the candidate fail to achieve 85% they will be required to wait until a new theory paper has been developed i.e. January of the following year - the current theory exam payment is to be paid - f) if an examiner is of the opinion that, in order to upgrade, a candidate needs further education through mentoring and/or shadow judging, the candidate will remain at their current level until such time as the further education is satisfactorily completed - g) candidates who are assessed as 'not yet competent' in a practical examination on 2 occasions will be required to: - complete a further minimum of 1 year of judging at their current level - must attend an official EA Judges seminar at their upgrading level - must complete the following at the upgrading level: - all levels 1 shadow judging with a JE

+- F to C 2 sit-ins with a JE or A or B Mentor - B & A 2 sit-ins with a JE - assessment forms to be completed on each occasion with positive assessments (negative assessments will not be accepted) - candidates who have failed their practical examination on 3 occasions (under 3 different examiners and, if practicable, one of which is an interstate examiner for F to C practical exams) will not be eligible to apply for any further upgrades